Synaptiq, What Are We Blogging About?

 Extinction is a natural phenomenon.
 When species go extinct due to evolutionary factors like competition, they contribute to the “normal extinction rate,” or background extinction rate.
 In 2015, a team of ecologists calculated the normal extinction rate to be ~0.1 species per million genera (species) per year.
 [1]

-Today, species are going extinct significantly faster than the normal extinction rate.
-Human activity, including the unsustainable use of land, water, and other resources, is to blame.
-[2] Scientists warn that we are facing a “mass extinction,” or rapid and dramatic reduction of biodiversity.
-Earth has suffered five previous mass extinctions in its history — the most recent due to an asteroid strike 65 million years ago.
+Today, species are going extinct significantly faster than the normal rate.
+Human activity, unsustainable use of land, water, and over usage of resources, are to blame.
+[2] Scientists warn that we are facing a “mass extinction,” in which there will be a dramatic reduction of biodiversity in the coming years.
+Now mass extinction is not new, in fact Earth has suffered five previous mass extinctions in its history.
+The most recent due to an asteroid strike 65 million years ago.
 [3]

 Wildlife conservation is essential to preserve biodiversity.
-It can rescue species from extinction and slow or prevent ecological devastation.
-But sustaining the 8.7 million-plus species of flora and fauna isn’t easy.
+It can rescue species from endangerment and slow or prevent ecological devastation.
+However, sustaining the 8.7 million-plus species of flora and fauna isn’t easy.
 Conservationists need a helping hand, and they’re getting one from an unlikely source: artificial intelligence.

 Synaptiq believes that AI is “anything but artificial.”
 It doesn’t have to oppose nature; we can choose to use AI-enabled technology for good — for sustaining and improving the lives of animals and humans alike.
 We’re excited to share the following scientific triumphs by conservationists leveraging AI for wildlife as inspiration for our mission and models for future work